apfelminze/FTT/README.md

     <li>
       For other Operating Systems, follow the installation instructions on the Website https://www.arduino.cc/en/software
     </li>
     <li> Once you installed and opened the Arduino IDE, it will automatically create a new file for you.
+This file has a name ending with .ino and will contain the instructions for the Arduino.
 For now, it only contains these lines:<br>

       void setup() {
       // put your setup code here, to run once: